COURIER: Contrastive User Intention Reconstruction for Large-Scale Visual Recommendation: Experiments

-\subsection{Performance in downstream CTR task}
+\subsubsection{Performance in downstream CTR task}

 The performances of compared methods are summarized in \reftab{tab:main}.
 We have the following conclusions: First, since all the methods are pre-trained in the women's clothing category, they all have performance improvement on the AUC of the downstream women's clothing category.
-SimCLR, SimSiam, CLIP, and \name{} outperform the Baseline and Supervised pre-training.
-Among them, our \name{} performs best, outperforms baseline by $0.46\%$ AUC and outperforms second best method SimCLR by $0.18\%$ AUC.
+SimCLR, SimSiam, CLIP, MaskCLIP and \name{} outperform the Baseline and Supervised pre-training.
+Among them, our \name{} performs best, outperforms baseline by $0.46\%$ AUC and outperforms second best method MaskCLIP by $0.15\%$ AUC, which verified our analysis that traditional CV pre-training methods provide little information gain to the CTR model.
 Secondly, we also check the performance in all categories.
 Our \name{} also performs best with $0.16\%$ improvement in AUC.
 However, the other methods' performances are significantly different from the women's clothing category.
 The Vanilla and SimSiam method turned out to have a negative impact in all categories.
-And the improvements of CLIP and SimCLR become marginal.
+And the improvements of CLIP, SimCLR and MaskCLIP become marginal.
 The reason is that the pre-training methods failed to extract general user interest information and overfit the women's clothing category.
 We analyze the performance in categories other than women's clothing in \refsec{sec:cate_auc}.
-Thirdly, the performance on GAUC indicates that the performance gain of CLIP and SimCLR vanishes when we consider in-page ranking, which is indeed more important than global AUC, as discussed in \refsec{sec:metrics}.
+Thirdly, the performance on GAUC indicates that the performance gain of CLIP, SimCLR and MaskCLIP vanishes when we consider in-page ranking, which is indeed more important than global AUC, as discussed in \refsec{sec:metrics}.
 The GAUC performance further validates that \name{} can learn fine-grained user interest features that can distinguish between in-page items.
-Fourthly, All the pre-training methods achieve significant NDCG improvements compared to the Baseline, which indicates the accuracy of the top-ranking items is higher.
-Our \name{}'s NDCG is slightly lower than other pre-training methods.
-Since the metrics are calculated on page-viewed items, the ranking of a few top items will not significantly influence the CTR performance.
-For example, whether an item is ranked first or third performs similarly since we have 10 items on a page.
-On the contrary, a significantly higher GAUC may help users find desired items within fewer pages, which is more important in our scenario.